 Trims And Binding Tapes For Sewing

 Trims and tapes are incorporated into sewing projects in many different ways.
-They can be used to add decorative touches to the finished garment, used as reinforcements, in hem finishes, quilts, or to make drawstrings and button loops.
+They can be used to add decorative touches to the finished garment, as reinforcements, in hem finishes, quilts, or to make drawstrings and button loops.

 Single Fold Bias Tape